 We have all witnessed those moments in a match when the offensive team is going absolutely no where.
 They are exhausted.
 One player after another tries to do something on his own.
 The defense just smothers them.
 Their team mates aren’t reading their runs.
 The 9 & 10 go deer in the head lights.
 The wheels have come off.
 No one knows how to get them going again.
-Someone finally ends the suffering… & just boots the ball down field.
+Someone finally ends the suffering… & just boots the ball down field, or knocks it on.

 The main dynamic going wrong here is communication, what a lot of people would call “leadership.”

 Simplified, it comes to this “Tell people what you are going to do, so they know how to help you.”

 Good & clear communication is built upon well drilled moves and phase play patterns.

 If we have drilled a play where the 9 passes to the 9-ball forward & then runs a loop around him to get the ball back, we now have a “play” that the team knows what is going to happen next & where they should be to capitalize on this “move.”

 We then give this move a name: “epic name here,” so that when someone shouts this, everyone immediately knows what is going to happen next.